-This is the first of a two-course sequence that trains students to use the original language of the New Testament competently for preaching, teaching, and study.
+This is the second of a two-course sequence that trains students to use the original language of the New Testament competently for preaching, teaching, and study.
 Emphasis is placed on how the language works.
 Students are taught the principles of Greek grammar, a basic vocabulary, how to read the Greek New Testament, translation strategies, and the basic exegetical skills appropriate to the stages of their facility in the language.John Byron, PhD firstname.lastname@example.org 419-289-5722

 This course introduces students to the critical study and interpretation of the New Testament.
 The course focuses student on hearing the New Testament writings as pastoral responses shaped by and addressing first-century socio-historical settings.
 It includes exploration of their theological and narrative content, exposure to diverse interpretive approaches, and examination of literary, historical and cultural issues relevant to their interpretation.Terence C. Mournet, PhD email@example.com 419-289-5181